qiwi/apple-pay-in-app-provisioning-utils/README.md

 public static func checkSupportApplePay(cardSuffix: String, bankName: String) -> PassKitCardDetectorResult

 // cardSuffix - 4 last digits of card
-// bankName - need to filter cards
+// bankName - need to filter cards - you can find it with bankNames() if added card before with 'Apple Wallet'

 enum PassKitCardDetectorResult {
 	case notSupport